Judi Bari: Political and conservation activities

-In 1990, the Sierra Club withdrew its support from legislation amending California Forest Practice Rules and moving forward with a process to establish a Headwaters Forest preserve on Pacific Lumber Company land.
+In 1990, the Sierra Club withdrew its support from legislation amending California Forest Practice Rules and moved forward with a process to establish a Headwaters Forest preserve on Pacific Lumber Company land.
 They submitted a voter initiative, Proposition 130, dubbed "Forests Forever."
 The timber industry was strongly opposed to it.
 In response, environmentalists began organizing Redwood Summer, a campaign of nonviolent protests focused on slowing harvest of redwood forests in Northern California until such forests gained extra protections under Proposition 130.
 They named their campaign in honor of the 1964 Freedom Summer of the Civil Rights Movement.
 Bari was instrumental in recruiting demonstrators from college campuses across the United States.
-But on November 6, 1990, Proposition 130 was defeated by California voters, with 52.13% against.
+But on November 6, 1990, Proposition 130 was defeated by California voters, with 52.1% against.
 Opponents emphasized the disruptive activities of Redwood Summer, which interfered with timber workers, and the support of Earth First! for Proposition 130.
 It had been accused of sabotage and violence against workers in the past.

 During organizing for Redwood Summer, Bari directed efforts in Mendocino County, and Cherney went on the road to recruit activists.
 Bari had local connections and a rapport with some lumber industry workers that was developed during her organizing efforts of an IWW local.
 While recruiting, Cherney was kept at a distance, so that his reputation for advocating sabotage and propensity for hostile outbursts toward timber workers could not damage the campaign.